Holidays with baby: Surviving the break with a little one

-Offer naps at the normal nap times for your baby, wherever you may be at the time.
+Offer naps at the normal nap times for your baby or toddler, wherever you may be at the time.
 If they're established in a good sleeping pattern they will still want to nap at the normal times and this consistency will help them stay happy and stave off any overtiredness during these busy, exciting days.

-If your baby is in a nap transition period, about to drop one of their naps (around 6/7 months then again around 12-15 months), keep the extra nap in there for a wee bit longer.
+If your little one is in a nap transition period, about to drop one of their naps (between 6-8 months then again around 12-15 months), keep the extra nap in there for a wee bit longer.
 It will mean you're more likely to be able to enjoy an evening out as your baby will be able to stay awake a bit longer before bedtime and they'll have the chance to catch up on any missed sleep from the day or night before.

 If your baby skips their naps or doesn't nap for as long as they normally do, don't sweat it!
 In the first instance, work off your baby's awake times to shuffle the rest of their day around.
-Our Sleep Programs have all this info in heaps of detail to get you through any nap disasters.
+Our Sleep Programs have comprehensive troubleshooting notes to get you through any nap disasters!

 If your baby is already established in a good nap pattern and things go a bit awry, it's not going to undo all your hard work just by having a bad few days, so hang in there and do the best you can.

 If your little one is overtired or overstimulated at the end of the day and bedtime turns into a battle, do WHATEVER it takes to get them to sleep - patting, rocking or cuddling to sleep, wearing them in a carrier or taking them out in the stroller or car.
 Tomorrow is a new day and you can start afresh!

 Go easy on your baby!

 Remember babies get overstimulated really easily and as exciting as this festive season is for you, it's 100x more stimulating for them!
-Don't feel embarrassed by whisking your baby out of the arms of well-meaning friends and family when it's naptime, or spending some quiet time alone with your baby in a peaceful room - they will need some downtime during this busy busy season and you're their calm place.
+Don't feel embarrassed about whisking your baby out of the arms of well-meaning friends and family when it's nap time, or spending some quiet time alone with your baby in a peaceful room.
+They will need some downtime during this busy, busy season and you're their calm place!

 Go easy on yourself too

-To give your baby the best chance of sleep this holiday season, or to recover things afterwards, our Sleep Programs are the place to start.
+To give your baby the best chance of sleep this holiday season, or to get their sleep back on track afterwards, our Sleep Programs are the place to start.
 If you need more personalised guidance and support, we also have certified sleep consultants available day and night in our Little Ones Village.